chmllr/wikizen/README.md

     Delta = {
         ref: [Int],
-        property: String,
-        delta: String
+        <property>: String
     }

 Reference identifies the Wiki Page.
 Property identifies the object property like `title` or `body`.
-Delta is diff (produced by Diff-Match-Path library), containing the deltas only.
+The value of the property key is a diff (produced by Diff-Match-Path library), containing the deltas only.